MicrosoftDocs/cpp-docs/docs/porting/introduction-to-visual-cpp-for-unix-users.md

 ## Importing Your Existing Code

-You can use the C++ compiler to build existing code that is set up to compile with or without a makefile and put it into a [!INCLUDE[vsprvs](../assembler/masm/includes/vsprvs_md.md)] project.
+You can use the C++ compiler to build existing code that is set up to compile with or without a makefile and put it into a Visual Studio project.
 For more information, see [How to: Create a C++ Project from Existing Code](../ide/how-to-create-a-cpp-project-from-existing-code.md).

 ## Creating a New Project